 I was first made aware of the Crime Writers’ Association Margery Allingham Short Story Competition by a tweet from JK Rowling.

-I wrote a Young Adult novel five years ago, but although literary agency, The Blair Partnership, asked me for a full manuscript it didn’t go anywhere further and I’ve spent the last few years trying to learn some of the skills of the trade.
+I wrote a Young Adult novel five years ago, but although The Blair Partnership, a literary agency, asked me for a full manuscript, it didn’t go anywhere further and I’ve spent the last few years trying to learn some of the skills of the trade.

 From planning to writing to submission took around a month.

 Recently I’d entered a few short story competitions with no success, so I visited the CWA’s website through Rowling’s link and began plotting.
 The brief is as follows:

 ‘Our mission is to find the best unpublished short story – one that fits into legendary crime writer Margery’s definition of what makes a great story: “The Mystery remains box-shaped, at once a prison and a refuge.